jax-ml/jax/docs/tutorials/thinking-in-jax.md

 - Variables that you don't want to be traced can be marked as *static*

-To use `jax.jit` effectively, it is useful to understand how it works.
+To use {func}`jax.jit` effectively, it is useful to understand how it works.
 Let's put a few `print()` statements within a JIT-compiled function and then call the function:

 ```{code-cell}
 @jit